-The project director works with company personnel to analyze training needs and develop the training plan agreement.
+The project director works with company personnel to analyze training needs and develop a training plan agreement.
 Ongoing training at a reasonable cost is offered following the start-up or expansion in order to maintain initial training momentum.
-Quick Start is internationally known for providing effective customized training that responds to the need to keep and increase jobs for Georgia.
-For information, contact the Vice President of Economic Development Programs at (912) 538-3197.
+Quick Start is internationally known for providing effective customized training that responds to the need to keep and increase jobs in Georgia.
+For program information, contact the Director of Economic Development at (912) 538-3258.